 The world of blogging and online writing is just too big.
-If you are not careful, you will be drowned in this ocean.

 The problem with writing for everyone is that your message is not super-focused.
 It sounds thin and there is a greater chance that it will not resonate with your blog reader.

 With fragile attention spans and heaps of options, it won’t take long for your potential blog follower to hit the back button.
 And disappear.

 And as a blogger for you and me, this is not a good news.